aiven/terraform-provider-aiven/docs/resources/grafana.md

 Optional:

-- `grafana` (Boolean) Allow clients to connect to grafana from the public internet for service nodes that are in a project VPC or another type of private network
+- `grafana` (Boolean) Allow clients to connect to grafana from the public internet for service nodes that are in a project VPC or another type of private network.

 <a id="nestedblock--grafana_user_config--smtp_server"></a>